qe201020335/qe201020335/README.md

 # Hello There 👋
-I am making game mods (mainly for Beat Saber) and tools.
+I am making game mods (mainly for Beat Saber) and small tools that I usually use to automate things.

 Also learning Web dev with ReactJS 🍻